mrAmyntas/push_swap/README.md

 all the neccesary operations to properly sort it.

 e.g. ./push_swap "1 3 2 4"

-amount of operations used easily found by running:
+Amount of operations used easily found by running:
 ./push_swap "1 2 4 3" | wc -l